Malou-A/Toolbox/README.md

 # Toolbox
 This is a project I did during a project week for the course Binp16 - Bioinformatics: Programming in Python

+The project week allowed us to choose any project and I choose one where I could explore the possibilities to make programs with a graphical user interface, using the module **tkinter**.

 ## Description
 I have created a graphical user interface toolbox for DNA sequences.
 The program provides 5 different buttons, with different funtions.

-**1. Oligo**
+**1. Permute**
   * This button will take a sequence and return all different permutations possible.
+One can then choose any of sequences and use as a primer in the primer function.

 **2. Primer**
   * This button will allow you to enter a primer, and search a sequence for that primer.